 Dassault Aviation said Jan.
 25 the company expects France to sign a contract with India in four weeks.

 The United Arab Emirates is also negotiating an order for the Rafale.

 The export prospects this year include other aircraft, Army and Navy deals, he said.
 Potential deals included artillery for India, and Nexter’s sales through the KANT joint venture with Krauss-Maffei Wegmann.
-On warships, Qatar is looking for an air defense frigate and Saudi Arabia is “a significant target” for naval deals, including a sale of the DCNS multimission frigate, he said.
+On warships, Qatar is looking for an air defense frigate and Saudi Arabia is "a significant target" for naval deals, including a sale of the DCNS multimission frigate, he said.
+There are many places

 French Defense Minister Jean-Yves Le Drian recently met his Polish counterpart and told him that if the official selection of the Caracal helicopter from Airbus Helicopter did not lead to a contract, "that changes the situation," the DGA chief said.